Danny Santana

-Daniel Ernesto Santana (born November 7, 1990) is a Dominican professional baseball infielder and outfielder who is currently a free agent.
+Daniel Ernesto Santana (born November 7, 1990) is a Dominican professional baseball infielder and outfielder who is a free agent.
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins, Atlanta Braves, Texas Rangers, and Boston Red Sox.

 Career

 Minnesota Twins

 The Minnesota Twins signed Santana as an undrafted free agent in December 2007.
 In November 2012, the Twins added him to the 40-man roster in order to protect him from the Rule 5 draft.